Information for trading partners – changes to certificates

 We are replacing EXDOC with a new system called Next Export Documentation System (NEXDOC).

 NEXDOC will make Australia’s export documentation system more secure and responsive to changes in trade conditions.
 This includes changes requested by the importing country.

 NEXDOC does not change our existing certification arrangements or our regulatory control over exports.

-We are working with trading partners to ensure a smooth transition to the new export certificate and security seals, minimising any disruptions to trade.
+We are working with trading partners to ensure a smooth transition to the new export certificates and to minimise any disruptions to trade.

-If you have any questions, comments or concerns contact Exports.
+If you have any questions, comments or concerns please contact Exports.